surifirstpin/biplus_documentation/docs/Dashboard.md

 ## Dashboard for Mobile Device

-AcuBi make it easier to view the dashboard list, in mobile devices easily and it consist of following features;
+AcuBi, makes it easier to view the dashboard list in mobile devices easily by following features;

 - Displays dashboard list.
 - Displays dashboard report data.